SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/writing_review_screen.md

           - which_side_pays
         ```

         You can also use `recompute` as an item in the list that contains a sub-list of fields to re-calculate using `code` blocks, without asking questions to the user again.
 You won't see `recompute` in your generated interview, but you should add it if necessary.
+Here's an example:

+        ```yml
+        - Edit:
+          - county_choice
+          - recompute:
+            - trial_court
+        ```
     * `button` acts like the `subquestion` of this section of the review screen.
 It is where you should display the current value of the field or fields you want to let the user edit.
-You can use multiple lines and `Mako` tags in this area.
+You can use multiple lines and Mako tags in this area.

 3. The revisit screens.
 These blocks look like this: